rudranaidu/ML_MathematicalFoundations/09_Variational_Autoencoders_and_Latent_Variable_Models.md

 - unobserved
 - not directly given in the dataset

-But Prathosh emphasizes that it is still useful because it can make learning easier and can reveal information about the data.
+But it is still useful because it can make learning easier and can reveal information about the data.

 So the latent variable is not just a mathematical trick.
 It helps us represent structure inside the data.